Labour to Target Private Schools to Gain Public Support, But Have They Thought It Through?

-Labour’s proposal to add VAT to private school fees has garnered public support despite concerns over its impact on state education, highlighting ongoing debates about educational equity in a nation of haves and have-nots.
+Labour’s proposal to add VAT to private school fees has garnered public support despite concerns over its impact on state education.
+It highlights ongoing debates about educational equity in a nation of haves and have-nots.
 Here’s the full story.

 VAT Proposal Sparks Debate